 America's Sweetheart No More

 While the play was still on Broadway, sisters Lillian and Dorothy Gish both portrayed Lavinia (Mrs. Day) in out-of-town productions.
 Lillian, who was headlining the Chicago production, thought the role of Lavinia would be perfect for her friend, Mary Pickford.
 Pickford, the silent-film icon, was looking for a property to make a movie comeback.
 Gish advised her friend to buy the film rights, but Pickford didn’t act swiftly enough.
 Soon all the major studios were actively negotiating with the playwrights and members of the Day family.
 With all this competition, the price skyrocketed and the contract stipulations were too much for most.
 Warner Bros. eventually bought the rights with a down payment of $500,000 plus half of the film’s profits.
-Warner Bros. thought Life With Father had the potential to be as big as Gone With The Wind, so they were willing to pay the price.
+Warner Bros. thought Life With Father had the potential to be as big as Gone With The Wind

 When William Powell found out that Warner Bros. obtained the rights, he asked MGM to consider loaning him out for the role.
 They did, Warner Bros. accepted, and Powell was in.
 The choice of Powell to play Clarence Day proved popular with the movie-going public, but the casting of Lavinia would prove more troublesome.